jam53/sky-screenshot-stats/doc/RunningBuilding.md

 - Commit and push the changes
 - Change your branch to the `website` branch.
 - Remove all the files of the previous version of the website
-- Copy the contents of the bin folder, to the root folder
+- Copy the contents of the `dist` folder, to the root folder
 - Commit and push the changes
 - You can now switch back to the `master` branch